anthemion-org/ogle-web/README.md

 const oPos = aPos[0];
 ```

-That’s a bit awkward, but I think the pluralization belongs in the root.
+That’s a bit awkward, but the pluralization belongs in the root, not in a prefix.
 It might be better to avoid abbreviations that end with ‘s’, or to pluralize these with ‘z’ instead.

 It is _never acceptable_ to use or change an abbreviation to avoid a name collision.
 If names collide:

-- You have failed to apply the prefixes correctly (though possibly because you were forced to — see [Prefix exceptions](#####prefix-exceptions) above); or,
+- You have failed to apply the prefixes correctly (though possibly because you were forced to — see [Prefix exceptions](#prefix-exceptions) above); or,

 - You have failed to include descriptive modifiers in your roots.

 ### Function parameter checks

-As something of an experiment, the `Misc` module defines a `uCkThrow_Params` function that I am using to check parameter types in many functions.
+As something of an experiment, the `Misc` module defines a `uCkThrow_Params` function that is used to check parameter types in many functions.
 For the most part, I have reserved it for public class methods and API functions.
 The check is a bit slow, so it is excluded from the critical path within the word search, and from low-level types like Pt2.
 It is disabled entirely within the production environment.

 ### Classes, methods, and plain objects